Friedrich Nietzsche: Relationships and sexuality

 Nietzsche was never married.
 He proposed to Lou Salomé three times and each time was rejected.
 One theory blames Salomé's view on sexuality as one of the reasons for her alienation from Nietzsche.
 As articulated in her 1898 novella Fenitschka, Salomé viewed the idea of sexual intercourse as prohibitive and marriage as a violation, with some suggesting that they indicated sexual repression and neurosis.
-Reflecting on unrequited love, Nietzsche considered that "indispensable ... to the lover is his unrequited love, which he would at no price relinquish for a state of indifference".

 Deussen cited the episode of Cologne's brothel in February 1865 as instrumental to understanding the philosopher's way of thinking, mostly about women.
 Nietzsche was surreptitiously accompanied to a "call house" from which he clumsily escaped upon seeing "a half dozen apparitions dressed in sequins and veils."
 According to Deussen, Nietzsche "never decided to remain unmarried all his life.
 For him, women had to sacrifice themselves to the care and benefit of men."
 Nietzsche scholar Joachim Köhler has attempted to explain Nietzsche's life history and philosophy by claiming that he was homosexual.
-Köhler argues that Nietzsche's supposed syphilis, which is "...usually considered to be the product of his encounter with a prostitute in a brothel in Cologne or Leipzig, is equally likely.
+Köhler argues that Nietzsche's supposed syphilis, which is "usually considered to be the product of his encounter with a prostitute in a brothel in Cologne or Leipzig, is equally likely.
 Some maintain that Nietzsche contracted it in a male brothel in Genoa."
 The acquisition of the infection from a homosexual brothel was the theory believed by Sigmund Freud, who cited Otto Binswanger as his source.
-Köhler also suggests Nietzsche may have had a romantic relationship, as well as a friendship, with Paul Rée.
-There is the claim that Nietzsche's homosexuality was widely known in the Vienna Psychoanalytic Society, with Nietzsche's friend Paul Deussen claiming that "he was a man who had never touched a woman."
+Köhler also suggests that Nietzsche had a romantic relationship, as well as a friendship, with Paul Rée.
+It has been claimed that Nietzsche's homosexuality was widely known in the Vienna Psychoanalytic Society, with Nietzsche's friend Paul Deussen claiming that "he was a man who had never touched a woman."

 Köhler's views have not found wide acceptance among Nietzsche scholars and commentators.
 Allan Megill argues that, while Köhler's claim that Nietzsche was conflicted about his homosexual desire cannot simply be dismissed, "the evidence is very weak," and Köhler may be projecting twentieth-century understandings of sexuality on nineteenth-century notions of friendship.
 It is also rumoured that Nietzsche frequented heterosexual brothels.
 Nigel Rodgers and Mel Thompson have argued that continuous sickness and headaches hindered Nietzsche from engaging much with women.
-Yet they offer other examples in which Nietzsche expressed his affections to women, including Wagner's wife Cosima Wagner.
+Yet they offer examples of Nietzsche's expressing affection to women, including Wagner's wife Cosima Wagner.
+On Cosima's birthday, on December 19, 1876, Nietzsche, hoping "to gain a confidant," sent her "a trusting letter."

-Other scholars have argued that Köhler's sexuality-based interpretation is not helpful in understanding Nietzsche's philosophy.
-However, there are also those who stress that, if Nietzsche preferred men—with this preference constituting his psycho-sexual make-up—but could not admit his desires to himself, it meant he acted in conflict with his philosophy.
+Scholars have argued that Köhler's sexuality-based interpretation is not helpful in understanding Nietzsche's philosophy.
+Some stress that, if Nietzsche preferred men—with this preference constituting his psychosexual make-up—but could not admit his desires to himself, it meant he acted in conflict with his philosophy.